pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 Each of these methods has its strengths and limitations, and the choice of binning method depends on the specific characteristics of the metagenomic data set and the research question being addressed.

-**Metagenomics binning is a complex process that involves many steps and can be challenging due to several problems that can occur during the process**.
-Some of the most common problems encountered in metagenomics binning include:
+**Metagenomic binning is a complex process that involves many steps and can be challenging due to several problems that can occur during the process**.
+Some of the most common problems encountered in metagenomic binning include:

 - **High complexity**: Metagenomic samples contain DNA from multiple organisms, which can lead to high complexity in the data.
 - **Fragmented sequences**: Metagenomic sequencing often generates fragmented sequences, which can make it difficult to assign reads to the correct bin.